 Affiliated Professor in Urban Planning and Design at the Graduate School of Design

 At Harvard, Carvalho is Co-Director of the Harvard Mellon Urban Initiative.
-He also Co-Chairs the Art, Film, & Culture Committee at the David Rockefeller Center for Latin American Studies, and serves as a member of the Faculty Standing Committee on History and Literature and the Advisory Committee on Ethnicity, Migration, Rights, and in the Brazil Studies Program, as well as the Steering Committee of the Weatherhead Initiative on Global History, and the Research Cluster on Comparative Inequality and Inclusion.
-He is also a Faculty Affiliate of the Afro-Latin American Research Institute, the Center for the Environment, the Graduate School of Design, and the Weatherhead Center for International Affairs.
+He also Co-Chairs the Art, Film, & Culture Committee at the David Rockefeller Center for Latin American Studies, and serves as a member of the Faculty Standing Committee on History and Literature and the Advisory Committee on Ethnicity, Migration, Rights, and of the Brazil Studies Program, as well as the Steering Committee of the Weatherhead Initiative on Global History, and the Research Cluster on Comparative Inequality and Inclusion.
+He is also a Faculty Affiliate in Critical Media Practice, at the Afro-Latin American Research Institute, the Center for the Environment, the Graduate School of Design, and the Weatherhead Center for International Affairs.
 He serves on the boards of the Dumbarton Oaks Ex Horto book series on garden and landscape studies, and the Temple Hoyne Buell Center for the Study of American Architecture at Columbia University.

 Research and Teaching Interests: